 A related issue is the relationship between inequality and globalization.
 Economists generally view this issue from the perspective of the Stolper-Samuelson theorem, which states that trade between labor scarce (industrialized) and labor surplus (developing) countries will lower the returns (wages) to unskilled labor in the labor scarce countries, and raise wages for unskilled labor in labor surplus countries.
-Two country trade models assuming competitive markets and full employment predict that more trade will increase inequality in rich countries and decrease inequality in poor countries.
+Two country trade

-&lt;sup>4 "Inequality and Growth Reconsidered: Lessons from East Asia," World Bank Economic Review, 9:3, 477-508.
+4 "Inequality and Growth Reconsidered: Lessons from East Asia," World Bank Economic Review, 9:3, 477-508.

-&lt;sup>5 "Distributive Politics and Economic Growth," Quarterly Journal of Economics, 109:2, 1994.
+5 "Distributive Politics and Economic Growth," Quarterly Journal of Economics, 109:2, 1994.

-&lt;sup>6 "Is Inequality Harmful for Growth?"
+6 "Is Inequality Harmful for Growth?"
 American Economic Review, 84:3, 600-621.